christophsax/seasonal/README.md

 ### Installation

+To install the latest development version directly from Github, type to the R console:

+    install.packages("devtools")
+    devtools::install_github('seasonal', 'christophsax')

-The latest version (0.70) with support for the HTML version of X-13 and a new Shiny-based graphical user interface is available from CRAN:
+The stable version (0.7) is available from CRAN:

     install.packages("seasonal")